freenas/freenas-docs/README.md

-FreeNAS documentation is stored as ASCII text files with a .rst extensions in the FreeNAS source repository.
+FreeNAS documentation is stored as ASCII text files with .rst extensions in the FreeNAS source repository.
 The FreeNAS Project uses the Sphinx Python documentation generator to generate documentation in HTML format.
 Anyone can download the documentation source and generate